-- Employee lifestyle that suddenly doesn't match their salaries.
+An employee's lifestyle suddenly doesn't match their salary.
 When an employee is suddenly living well beyond their means, that could be a sign of fraud.

-- If you've received frequent tips or complaints about a certain employee.
-This might seem obvious, but according to the ACFE, 29 percent of fraud in businesses with fewer than 100 employees is detected as a result of tips.
+You've receive frequent tips or complaints about a certain employee.
+This might seem obvious, but according to the ACFE, 29% of fraud in businesses with fewer than 100 employees is detected as a result of tips.

-- If there have been a large number of inconsistencies in accounts receivable.
-Excessive or unaccounted-for cash transactions; unreconciled bank account statements; an unusual increase in expenses, supplies, or employee reimbursements; or sudden activity in previously inactive accounts can all point to fraud.
+There have been many inconsistencies in accounts receivable.
+Excessive or unexplained cash transactions; unreconciled bank account statements; an unusual increase in expenses, supplies or employee reimbursements; or sudden activity in previously inactive accounts can point to fraud.

-- Employees who feel as though the rules don't apply to them.
-If you have the necessary internal controls in place, but an employee refuses to follow proper procedures or adhere to regulations, this can be a red flag for fraud.
+- An employee thinks the rules don't apply to them.
+If you have the necessary internal controls in place but an employee refuses to follow proper procedures or adhere to regulations, this can be a red flag for fraud.

-Fraud can cause long-lasting, devastating effects for any business, but much more so for small businesses.
-Because they typically have fewer resources to dedicate to prevent and recover from fraud, it's crucial for small business owners to not only be on the lookout for red flags but also to act on them.
-More importantly, small businesses need to allocate resources to create and enforce proper internal controls that can prevent fraud from happening in the first place.
+Fraud can cause long-lasting, devastating effects for any business, but the repercussions can be even more severe for small businesses.
+Because small businesses typically have fewer resources to dedicate to preventing and recovering from fraud, it's crucial for small business owners to not only be on the lookout for red flags but also act on them.
+More importantly, small businesses need to allocate resources to creating and enforcing proper internal controls to prevent fraud from happening in the first place.